Piotr Gurzęda

-Piotr Gurzęda (born 23 February 1987) is a Polish professional football manager and former player who played as a defender.
-He was most recently in charge of Stomil Olsztyn.
+Piotr Gurzęda (born 23 February 1987) is a Polish professional football manager and player who plays as a defender for IV liga Warmia-Masuria club DKS Dobre Miasto, where he also serves as an assistant coach.
+He was previously in charge of Stomil Olsztyn.

 He made his debut in the Russian First Division for Shinnik Yaroslavl on 4 April 2011 in a game against Khimki.

 On 18 August 2012, Gurzęda joined Oulun Palloseura in the Finnish second tier Ykkönen.